 Install the wires and breaker retainer in the power breaker and then connect them.
 Once this is done, cover up the breaker box.

 As we have learned, connecting a generator without a transfer switch is feasible.
 As much as it is possible, it is also just as dangerous.
 There are several components involved, and there are several ways in which something could go wrong.
-Endeavour to seek for a professional to assist you.
+The guys at schlüsseldienst bremen from their experience advise you to go to professionals to protect yourself.

 Make sure to have complete knowledge of the laws in your state governing this sort of connection as it is illegal in some states (Transfer switches are a requirement by the National Electric Code) and illegal for safety reasons.
 As times are changing, so is technology.